 Programs At Futures

-- Extensive and High Quality Individual Psychotherapy: To address underlying emotional issues that are often associated with an addictions or eating disorder problems, we offer psychotherapy with an experienced Ph.D. level psychologist four times per week, giving a person a minimum of 16 hours of treatment per month with their individual therapist.
+- Extensive and High Quality Individual Psychotherapy: To address underlying emotional issues that are often associated with an addictions or co-occurring problems, we offer psychotherapy with an experienced Ph.D. level psychologist four times per week, giving a person a minimum of 16 hours of treatment per month with their individual therapist.
 This amount of individual therapy positions Futures to be able to work with dual-diagnosis or trauma issues that can often derail the recovery process and that underlie the addition.

 - Family Program: The client works with an additional therapist one day per week on family/relationship issues, preparing them for intensive treatment that will include the entire family during a two-day “Family Intensive” that occurs toward the end of their treatment stay.